rickmansfield/rickmansfield/README.md

 - ⚡ Fun fact: ...really wanted to obtain the domain name VikingsCode.com since my family descended from Germanic Vikings!
 - ⚡ Fun fact: ...two of my sons are learning to code
 - ⚡ Fun fact: ...The young lady in the photo is My wife whom I respect and love.
-- ⚡ Fun fact: ...
-My wife and I removate homes for bonding, exercise, and community building.
+- ⚡ Fun fact: ...My wife and I removate homes for bonding, exercise, and community building.
+- ⚡ Fun fact: ...We Saved for years to take three separate cruises.
+Due to Covid we missed them all.

 ## Skills:
 ### FRONTEND: